scenerystack/community/docs/reference/api/sim/GameInfoDialog.md

 # GameInfoDialog

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/vegas/blob/main/js/GameInfoDialog.ts](https://github.com/phetsims/vegas/blob/main/js/GameInfoDialog.ts) for the most up-to-date information.

 ## Overview

 GameInfoDialog shows descriptions for the levels of a game.
 Each description is on a separate line.